amidabuddha/console-chat-gpt/README.md

 ## Installation and Usage

-The script should work fine in Linux and macOS terminals.
-There might be some libraries that are currently not supported on Windows, the recommended use is inside [WSL](https://learn.microsoft.com/en-us/windows/wsl/)
+> The script works fine on Linux and MacOS terminals.
+For Windows it's recommended to use [WSL](https://learn.microsoft.com/en-us/windows/wsl/).

 1. Clone the repository: